 In developing the budget, the Board of Education will:

-- Work to balance the community’s desire for excellent school programs and reasonable taxes by critically evaluating current practices, proposed expenditures, and revenue sources other than taxes.
+- Work to balance the community’s desire for both excellent school programs and reasonable taxes by critically evaluating current practices, proposed expenditures, and revenue sources other than taxes

-- Promote opportunities that provide students with the skills, knowledge, and attitudes outlined in our 21st Century Framework for Learning document so they can compete in a demanding and technologically sophisticated global marketplace, and lead successful and civically engaged lives.
-This includes support for innovative instructional models and programs that are proven to be effective ways to deliver services and support for the professional development necessary for such innovation.
+- Promote opportunities that provide students with the skills, knowledge, and attitudes outlined in the district’s 21st Century Framework for Learning document so they can compete in a demanding and technologically sophisticated global marketplace and lead successful and civically engaged lives.
+This includes support for innovative instructional models and programs that have proven to be effective ways to deliver services, as well as support for the professional development necessary for such innovation.

 - Monitor activities at the state level related to aid allocations, regulations, and policies and advocate for the interests of Burnt Hills-Ballston Lake CSD students.

-- BH-BL is fortunate its residents, by and large, support high-quality programs when balanced by reasonable taxes.
-The June 2020 budget proposition, which was within the district’s tax levy cap, was approved by a nearly 78% passing rate which is the highest level of support the district has seen for a budget proposition since at least 1980.
+- BH-BL is fortunate its residents by and large support high-quality programs when balanced by reasonable taxes.
+The June 2021 budget proposition, which was within the district’s tax levy cap, was approved by a nearly 78% passing rate which is the highest level of support the district has seen for a budget proposition since at least 1980.

 - Since the 2014-15 school year, weighted average tax rate increases have averaged 1.37% due to controlled expenditure growth and increased assessed value from new construction in the district.
-It should be noted that the weighted average increase in the district’s tax rates over this time period are slightly less than the rate of inflation over the same time period.
+(See chart below: It should be noted that the weighted average increase in the district’s tax rates over this time period is slightly less than the rate of inflation over the same time period.)

 - Long-range financial planning and careful control of spending have helped BH-BL maintain a balanced budget over the years.